 1 Background

-Digital inclusion means ensuring the accessibility of telecommunications/ICTs and the use of telecommunications/ICTs for social and economic development, especially people with specific needs.
-Despite the increasing deployment of telecommunication/ICT networks, equipment and applications, many people remain excluded from the information society.
-Furthermore telecommunications/ICTs are not exploited to promote economic and social development of women and girls, persons with disabilities, including age-related disabilities, youth, children and Indigenous Peoples, who have specific needs that must be addressed to enable them to use and leverage telecommunications/ICTs.
+Digital inclusion means ensuring the accessibility of telecommunications/ICTs and the use of telecommunications/ICTs for social and economic development, especially for people with specific needs.
+Despite the increasing deployment of telecommunication/ICT networks, equipment, services and applications, many people remain excluded from the information society.
+Furthermore, there is an unrealized potential of telecommunications/ICTs to promote the economic and social development of people with specific needs, including women and girls, persons with disabilities, including age-related disabilities, youth, children and Indigenous Peoples.
+In order to use the potential of telecommunications/ICTs, people with specific needs must be enabled to use and leverage telecommunications/ICTs.

 2 Implementation framework